-• The first undisputed landing on Antarctica was in
+• The first undisputed landing on Antarctica was in 1895 at Cape Adair.

-• The Belgian Antarctic Expedition led by Gerlache was the first expedition to overwinter within the
+• The Belgian Antarctic Expedition led by Gerlache was the first expedition to overwinter within the Antarctic Circle in 1898.

 • Sir Douglas Mawson led the first party to reach the South Magnetic Pole during Sir Ernest Shackleton's 1907 to 1909 Nimrod Expedition.